Breaking Through Plateaus: Train Smarter, Not Harder

 Why Plateaus Happen

-• Lack of variety: Doing the same exercises, rep ranges, and intensities week after week.
+• Lack of variety: Repeating the same movements, rep ranges, or intensities week after week.

-• Insufficient recovery: Poor sleep, inadequate nutrition, or too much training volume.
+• Insufficient recovery: Poor sleep, inadequate nutrition, or excessive training volume.

-• Neglecting weak points: Avoiding movements or ranges that expose your limitations.
+• Neglecting weak points: Avoiding movements or ranges that expose limitations.

 The Science of Adaptation